byuitechops/update-course-images/README.md

 #### `npm run courses`
 Executes the retrieveCourses file, which utilizes the Puppeteer API created by Google and grabs information about the courses from Canvas.

+This creates two files:
+   - scrapeResults.json - This holds the results for the Puppeteer Canvas search.
+   - courses.json - This holds an array of Canvas course objects.

 Requirements: none